10 Best Cloud Management Platforms Shortlist

 Cloud computing allows you to access computer functionality like storage, processing, and applications via the internet, so you don’t need to build or maintain any physical hardware.
 Cloud management is the process of organizing and maintaining these functions with tasks like diagnostics, resource allocation, and deployments to ensure that cloud environments run as intended.

-Cloud management is important because it allows you to make it easier to own and work within cloud environments, even as they grow to considerable sizes.
+This type of cloud management is important because it allows you to make it easier to own and work within cloud environments, even as they grow to considerable sizes.
 For example, they’re time-savers because you can safely automate functions and centralize management.

 Subscribe to The CTO Club newsletter for more insights into the latest SaaS solutions.